The ability to focus while coding is incredibly important for developers.

-With it, you can manage files, folder and windows, and perform various other actions that aid developer productivity.
+With it, you can manage files, folders, and windows, and perform various other actions that aid developer productivity.

 You can use this scripting language to script keystrokes, mouse clicks, menu selections, which can comprise a combination of actions you can use for Graphic user interface testing, or similar activities.

 Every developer aiming at productivity must work in a good code editor, and Sublime Text is a pleasing choice.
-It is a cross-platform code editor that support various markup and program languages.
+It is a cross-platform code editor that supports various markup and program languages.

 With Sublime Text, you can easily navigate through lines and files, make changes simultaneously to multiple areas of your code, and switch between projects in an instant.